- Dietary Reference Intakes for Selenium

 Selenium Intakes and Status of Vegans

-Vegans in the U.S. appear to have adequate intakes of selenium (2).
+Vegans in the U.S. appear to have adequate intakes of selenium (Mangels, 2011).

 Depending on food choices, vegans in Europe may have lower intakes of selenium.
 Lower soil selenium in European countries affects the selenium content of locally-grown grains, fruits, and vegetables.

-In Denmark, both vegans and the general population had median selenium intakes that were lower than recommendations; the vegans had significantly lower selenium intakes than the general population (4).
+In Denmark, both vegans and the general population had median selenium intakes that were lower than recommendations; the vegans had significantly lower selenium intakes than the general population (Kristensen, 2015).

+One report found lower selenium status among UK vegans than among UK non-vegetarians (Judd, 1997).
 A more recent study in the U.K. found lower mean selenium intakes in lacto-ovo and lacto vegetarians compared to meat or fish eaters.
-Vegans’ mean selenium intakes were lower than those of meat/fish eaters but higher than lacto-ovo/lacto vegetarians (13).
+Vegans’ mean selenium intakes were lower than those of meat and fish eaters but higher than lacto-ovo/lacto-vegetarians (Sobiecki, 2016).
+Almost half of vegan women and one-third of vegan men in the U.K. had selenium intakes below recommendations (Sobiecki, 2016).

-In Finland, vegans had lower selenium intakes and lower blood selenium compared to non-vegetarians (14).
-Both groups, however, had selenium intakes that met or exceeded recommendations and serum selenium was in an acceptable range (14).
-Finland is unique in that it adds selenium to fertilizers (15).
+In Finland, vegans had lower selenium intakes and lower blood selenium compared to non-vegetarians (Elorinne, 2016).
+Both groups, however, had selenium intakes that met or exceeded recommendations and serum selenium was in an acceptable range (Elorinne, 2016).
+Finland is unique in that it adds selenium to fertilizers (Alfthan, 2015).

-Vegans in the U.S. and other areas eating a variety of foods including whole grains and beans are likely to get enough selenium.
-Vegans in low selenium areas should eat Brazil nuts regularly and/or to use a supplement supplying a moderate amount of selenium.
+Vegans in the U.S. and other areas with adequate selenium content in the soil, who eat a variety of foods including whole grains and beans, are likely to get enough selenium.
+Vegans in low selenium areas should eat Brazil nuts regularly and/or use a supplement supplying a moderate amount of selenium.

-The tolerable upper intake level (UL) for selenium is 400 μg/day for adolescents and adults and includes both selenium obtained from food and selenium from supplements (6).
-Long-term use of high amounts of selenium can cause health problems including hair and nail loss or brittleness, nausea, diarrhea, fatigue, and neurologic disorders (16).
+The tolerable upper intake level (UL) for selenium is 400 micrograms/day for adolescents and adults and includes both selenium obtained from food and selenium from supplements (Institute of Medicine, 2000).
+Long-term use of high amounts of selenium can cause health problems including hair and nail loss or brittleness, nausea, diarrhea, fatigue, and neurologic disorders (NIH, 2018).